Corporate Minute Book Lawyers: Simplify Corporate Life

 At Kahane Law Office, when we maintain minute books, we do more than just change the date on annual resolutions.
 We work with your accountant, if any, and will:

-- Serve proper notice of all meetings and distribute financial statements;
+Serve proper notice of all meetings and distribute financial statements; and lastly

 Value For Your Money!!
 High Costs If You Do Not Maintain Minute Books

 Below are some of the potential hidden costs and dangers when people do not maintain minute books properly.
 They range from avoiding law suits, paying more taxes, government penalties, inability to contract and more.